lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection-Capstone-Project

-Requirements

-Choose a subject area that interests you, identify potential problems within it you would like to address, and seek out potential datasets you could build solutions on.
-Address the following writing prompts with a paragraph each.

-**The Problem area**:

-What is your area of interest?
+## Introduction

-Credit card fraud occurs when a customer uses a third party's credit card or information to make unauthorized purchases or cash advances.
+**The Problem area**: Credit card fraud occurs when a customer uses a third party's credit card or information to make unauthorized purchases or cash advances.
 Credit card fraud happens both online and in physical stores.
 Merchants can avoid problems and bad reputations when they identify fraudulent use of credit cards in their payment environment.
 Credit card fraud detection is critical for companies to safeguard their customers' purchases and funds by detecting fraud before or as it occurs.

-Within it, what challenges or opportunities could your project address?

 It's not always straightforward to agree on what fraud means.
 Regardless of how you define fraud, most payments are not fraudulent.
 Most merchants aren't experts at estimating the business impact of fraud.